Rikj000/MoniGoMani/VERYQUICKSTART.md

 When the Open Trade Unclogger is enabled it attempts to unclog the bot when it's stuck with losing trades & unable to trade more new trades.
 This `custom_stoploss` function should be able to work in tandem with `Trailing stoploss`.

-It will only unclog a losing trade when all of following checks have been full-filled (If a check is set to `0` it will be taken out of the equation, thus the unclogger will continue checking further without it):
+It will only unclog a losing trade when all following checks have been full-filled (If a check is set to `0` it will be taken out of the equation, thus the unclogger will continue checking further without it):
 - Check if `sell___unclogger_enabled` is `True`, otherwise abort further unclogger logic.
 - Check if everything in custom_storage is up to date with all_open_trades
-- Check if there are enough losing trades open to fullfil `sell___unclogger_minimal_losing_trades_open`
+- Check if there are enough losing trades open to fulfil `sell___unclogger_minimal_losing_trades_open`
-- Check if there is a losing trade open for the pair currently being ran through the MoniGoMani loop
+- Check if there is a losing trade open for the pair currently being run through the MoniGoMani loop
 - Check if trade has been open for `sell___unclogger_minimal_losing_trade_duration_minutes` (long enough to give it a recovery chance)
 - Check if `sell___unclogger_open_trades_losing_percentage_needed` is fulfilled
 - Check if open_trade's trend changed negatively during past `sell___unclogger_trend_lookback_candles_window`:
 For unclogging to occur `sell___unclogger_trend_lookback_candles_window_percentage_needed` should be fulfilled!
-The trends used for the calculations in this check can be configured with `sell___unclogger_trend_lookback_window_uses_downwards/sideways/upwards_candles=True/False` (Recommended to set these last 3 true/false values manually using [HyperOpt Setting Overrides](https://github.com/Rikj000/MoniGoMani/blob/main/VERYQUICKSTART.md#hyperopt-setting-overrides)).
+The trends used for the calculations in this check can be configured with `sell___unclogger_trend_lookback_window_uses_downwards/sideways/upwards_candles=True/False` (Its recommended setting these last 3 true/false values manually using [HyperOpt Setting Overrides](https://github.com/Rikj000/MoniGoMani/blob/main/VERYQUICKSTART.md#hyperopt-setting-overrides)).
 Each candle fulfilling a trend set to `True` will be added in the sum used to calculate the value for `sell___unclogger_trend_lookback_candles_window_percentage_needed` if it is found in the lookback window.